JHNayan23/Expanse_Tracker_MERN/README.md

-Install dependencies for both frontend and backend bash npm install cd client npm install cd ..
+Install dependencies for both frontend and backend bash npm install, cd frontend, npm install, cd ..

 Create a .env file in the root folder and add: